 Vehicle maintenance is necessary if your car is going to keep running and be safe for you, your passengers, and other cars on the road.
 It is just a fact of life.
-When we say “preventive” we’re talking about taking care of small things on a regular schedule to prevent big (expensive and risky) problems from developing down the road.
+When we say “preventive” we’re talking about taking care of small things on a regular vehicle preventative maintenance schedule to prevent big (expensive and risky) problems from developing down the road.

 Routine Car Maintenance Includes:

 - Replace oil filters

 - Check/replace the engine oil and replace oil filters

 - Check or refill windshield washer fluid